yugabyte/yugabyte-db/docs/content/preview/drivers-orms/elixir/phoenix.md

 Now, explore the [final version of the application](https://github.com/YugabyteDB-Samples/yugabytedb-simple-elixir-app/tree/main/phoenix/simple_app) to see how work with YugabyteDB using the same APIs but programmatically.

-## Next Steps
+## Next steps

 - [Watch](https://www.youtube.com/live/_utOXl3eWoA?feature=shared) Chris McCord, the creator of the Phoenix framework, joining YugabyteDB Community Open Hours and demonstrating how to build multi-region applications using Phoenix, Fly.io and YugabyteDB.

-- Create a [sample Elixir app](../../tutorials/build-apps/elixir/cloud-ysql-elixir/) using the Postgrex driver.
+- Create a [sample Elixir app](../../../tutorials/build-apps/elixir/cloud-ysql-elixir/) using the Postgrex driver.